WHO ARE WE?

 WHAT'S IT ABOUT?

-Currently developing projects about Adoption, disrupted family attachments, community relationships, the institution of the Care System & Neurodiversity in all their beauty.
+Currently developing projects about Adoption, disrupted family attachments, community relationships, school exclusions, the institution of the Care System & Neurodiversity in all their glorious complex beauty.

 JULIE'S BIO

 Julie Kavanagh, a proper dance legend in the TV industry here in Manchester for over 20 years.
-She started out choreographing commercial dance routines for big brands on the telly with massive teams of dancers.
 Julie's got a track record of creating movement-based stories for the screen that's second to none.

-She's produced some top-notch dance content for big-time gaming studios across multiple platforms, and she's come up with choreography and movement concepts for 100’s of household brands and famous artists in TV commercials, music videos, and dramas.
-She's even generated some brand-linked dance crazes before TikTok was a thing, can you believe it?
+She's produced content for international gaming studios across multiple platforms, and she's come up with choreography and movement concepts for 100’s of household brands and famous artists in TV commercials, music videos, fashion shows, live events and dramas.
+She's even generated some brand-linked dance crazes before TikTok was a thing.

 WHY NOW?